Yanttttt/Yanttttt-s_MIT_Challenge/README.md

 ## My MIT Challenge

-I will have all of the MIT Mathematics with Computer Science (Course 18-C) Required Subjects in 500 days, starting on 1st Jul.
+I will finish all of the MIT Mathematics with Computer Science (Course 18-C) required courses in 500 days, starting on 1st Jul.